wikimedia/wikimedia-discovery-relevanceForge/other_tools/analysis_analysis/README.md

          -d'{ "index" : { "analyze" : { "max_token_count" : 100000 }}}'
         ```

-      (I have this command in the script I use for reindexing locally, so it gets run every time I
+      (I have this command in the script I use for reindexing locally, so it gets run every
-      change or update the analysis chain I'm using.)
+      time I change or update the analysis chain I'm using.
+I also haven't specifically checked
+      if this limit is still an issue in OpenSearch 1.)

 * The output file, which I call a "counts file", is pretty self-explanatory, but very long, so
   note that there are two sections: *original tokens mapped to final tokens* and *final tokens